 West End / Bar / Restaurant / Cuisine: British

-We've all heard of this notorious venue and it's probably the place which first springs to mind when thinking of celeb haunts.
+We've all heard of this notorious venue and it's probably the place which first springs to mind when thinking of classic celebrity haunts.
 However, it's not the first place you go when you need a last minute booking.
 Book well ahead (if it's for a special 30th birthday think about calling when you turn 25) but the preparation - and the wait - will all seem worth it when you're rubbing shoulders with Tom Cruise, Arnold Schwarzenegger, Kit Harrington, Tracey Emin, David Walliams and Brad Pitt.
 The private dining room upstairs and the famous stained glass windows ensure anonymity (if you don't want to be recognised).
 The seasonal menu is mainly modern British dishes with Asian hints.

 Mayfair / Bar / Restaurant / Cuisine: Moroccan

 You may be out to celeb spot in London but it'll feel like you're in North Africa at Momos.
 Choose between the traditional North African Momo restaurant, the relaxed Mo Cafe terrace or the buzzing Kemia bar and then sink into the luxurious surroundings and keep your eyes peeled for sightings of celebs such as Madonna, Shakira and Stella McCartney.

 West End / Bar / Restaurant / Club / Cuisine: International